Smartling/SmartlingHelp/_v2endpoints/context/match-context-to-strings.md

   parameters:
     - title: newBindings
       type: array
-      description_markdown: Array of new bindings created by OCD matching.
+      description_markdown: Array of new bindings created by OCR matching.
 For details on each binding object see the [Get Bindings](/developers/apii/v2/context/get-bindings-context/#response) response.

 examples:
   - title: